polyfy/polylith/doc/commands.md

 ```
   Shows all libraries that are used in the workspace.

-  poly libs [:all] [:compact] [:outdated]
+  poly libs [:compact] [:outdated]
-    :all      = View all bricks, including those without library dependencies.
-    :compact  = Show the table in a more compact way.
+    :compact  = Shows the table in a more compact way.
-    :outdated = Show the latest version of each library, or blank if up to date.
+    :outdated = Shows the latest version of each library, or blank if up to date.

                                                                                  u  u
                                                                                  s  t
                                                                                  e  i